Early Childhood Care and Education at Portobello Institute

 • Further 10% you can claim back 6 months after graduating and remaining working in the sector: €360 per academic year

-Continuing Students (existing students who successfully received NSLF funding for Academic Year 2024/2025 and wish to continue to receive funding for NSLF for Academic Year 2025/2026)
+Continuing Students (existing students who successfully received NSLF funding in previous academic years and wish to continue to receive funding for NSLF)

 Pobal will contact continuing students directly in early Summer asking individuals to verify their continuing eligibility for NSLF.
-Once eligibility is confirmed a new Letter of Conditional Funding will issue to the student for the academic year 2025/2026.
+Once eligibility is confirmed a new Letter of Conditional Funding will issue to the student for the new academic year.

 Read More